Mr. Rogers: "Look for the Helpers. You will always find people who are helping."

 Hi, Hemant.

-For the safe capacity of a room you'd probably consider the size and number of doorways that lead into it because everybody has to pass through those doors quickly in the event of a fire.
-Likewise the current to an anode has to pass through the "door" that is the L x W x D surface area of the anode basket. ^ surface area of the basket based on its L, W, and D. So that's what I would call the surface area of the anode.
+Likewise the current flowing to an anode has to pass through the "door", which is the L x W x D surface area of the anode basket. ^ surface area of the basket based on its L, W, and D. So that's what I would call the surface area of the anode.

 Ted Mooney, finishing.com